Same-sex marriage in Virginia: Luttrell v. Cucco

 On April 28, 2016, the Supreme Court of Virginia ruled that cohabitation laws also apply to same-sex couples.
 In Luttrell v.
 Cucco, the court ruled that Michael Luttrell no longer had to pay alimony to his ex-wife Samantha Cucco because she was living with a female partner.
 Under state law, alimony payments can be stopped if the payee remarries or has been "habitually cohabitating with another person in a relationship analogous to a marriage" for at least a year.
 The Supreme Court overturned a decision of the Virginia Court of Appeals that Luttrell had to continue paying alimony because a cohabitation was "understood to apply only to relationships between a man and a woman".
 "The court made the correct ruling in this case, which is to recognize that all laws regarding marriage must be applied equally regardless of the gender of the individuals involved.
-Marriage equality means marriage equality.", said the ACLU in a press release.
+Marriage equality means marriage equality", said the ACLU in a press release.

 Native American nations

 Virginia is home to several Native American tribes, of which seven are federally recognized: the Pamunkey Indian Tribe, the Chickahominy Indian Tribe, the Chickahominy Indian Tribe Eastern Division, the Upper Mattaponi Indian Tribe, the Rappahannock Tribe, the Nansemond Indian Nation, and the Monacan Indian Nation.
-The federal court ruling does not apply to these tribes, which have jurisdiction over the marriages and divorces of tribal members, though members may still request a marriage license from their county clerk.
+The federal court ruling does not apply to these tribes, which have jurisdiction over marriages and divorces performed under tribal law.
 It is unclear if same-sex marriage is legal on their reservations as tribal officials have not publicly commented on the issue.

+While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
+Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
 It is possible that the Tutelo people traditionally allowed for marriages between two biological males through a two-spirit status, but a lot of traditional knowledge was lost in the aftermath of colonization, and so it is unknown if such two-spirit individuals were historically allowed to marry.
-Two-spirit people, known in Tutelo as waną́či: nǫ:pa: ([waˈnãtʃiː nõːˈpaː]), were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
+Two-spirit people, known in Tutelo as waną́či: nǫ:pa: ([waˈnãtʃiː nõːˈpaː]), were born male but wore women's clothing and performed women's work in the community.